FuelLabs/sway/docs/book/src/forc/plugins/forc_client/index.md

 ## Large Contracts

-For contracts over the maximum contract size limit (currently `100kB`) defined by the network, `forc-deploy` will split the contract into chunks and deploy the contract with multiple transactions using the Rust SDK's [loader contract](https://github.com/FuelLabs/fuels-rs/blob/master/docs/src/deploying/large_contracts.md) functionality.
+For contracts over the maximum contract size limit (currently `100<!-- markdownlint-disable-line -->kB`) defined by the network, `forc-deploy` will split the contract into chunks and deploy the contract with multiple transactions using the Rust SDK's [loader contract](https://github.com/FuelLabs/fuels-rs/blob/master/docs/src/deploying/large_contracts.md) functionality.
 Chunks that have already been deployed will be reused on subsequent deployments.

 ## Deploying Scripts and Predicates